balajisa09/balajisa09/README.md

 - 👋 Hi, I’m @balajisa09
-- 👀 I’m interested in linux, networking , kubernetes , backend development in golang
+- 👀 I work on linux, networking , kubernetes , backend development in golang
-- 🌱 I’m currently learning kubernetes
+- 🌱 currently learning kubernetes
-- 💞️ I’m looking to collaborate on open source projects.
+- 💞️ looking to collaborate on open source projects.
 - 📫 How to reach me  - linkedin.com/in/balaji-sa/

 <!---